top of page

 Saint Louis Covenant School accepts students participating in the following state scholarships:

-Florida Tax Credit Scholarship Program (FTC)
+Florida Tax Credit Scholarship (FTC) and Family Empowerment Scholarship for

-Family Empowerment Scholarship for Unique Abilities Program (FES-UA)
+Family Empowerment Scholarship for Unique Abilities (FES-UA)

 For more information visit:

-Step up for Students: www.stepupforstudents.org
+Step Up for Students: www.stepupforstudents.org

-AAA Scholarship Foundation: www.aaascholarships.org.
+AAA Scholarship Foundation: www.aaascholarships.org

 Elena Alvarez.jpg